Parallel Texts: Matthew 14:1-12; Luke 9:7-9

 It’s clear that on some level, John had gotten to Herod.
 It’s also clear that as a result of a stupid party stunt, Herod has randomly had John murdered.
 If you are Herod, and you are feeling guilty for what you did at that stupid party because you shot your mouth off… probably after a few drinks, and you think that John the Baptist has come back from the grave with miraculous powers, how do you feel about this new situation?

-This guy is a rock star, the people are loving Him… and He has miraculous powers and you think he is the resurrection of the one you had murdered.
+This guy is a rick star, the people are loving Him… and he has miraculous powers and you had him murdered.
 What do you do now?